Chapter 3: Crocodile

 I waited to see if I had broken Kings’ restricting hold over the two others.

 They turned and moved away.
 Then, with a sullen look on his face Kings followed them across to the sheds.

-Bringing my attention back to the woman knealing beside me, I noted that there was something different about Precious.
-When the regularity of life was disturbed, it was as if a strange hint of dependability rose to her surface.
+Bringing my attention back to the woman knealing beside me, I noted that there was something different about her.
+When the regularity of life was disturbed, she exuded an an aura of dependability.